-President -- Business Operations
+President - Business Operations

-Prior to joining the Brewers, Schlesinger served as vice president of business and legal affairs/assistant general manager for the Anaheim Angels from 1998-2002 after previously working in motion picture development and production for Walt Disney Pictures and Television.
+Prior to joining the organization, Schlesinger spent five seasons (1998-2002) as vice president of business and legal affairs/assistant general manager for the Anaheim Angels.
+He previously worked for Walt Disney Pictures and Television in motion picture development and production and at the Los Angeles law firm of Latham and Watkins.

 A Phi Beta Kappa graduate from the University of Wisconsin-Madison in 1983, Schlesinger received his Juris Doctor from Harvard Law School (cum laude) in 1986.
-After graduating from Harvard, he spent six years at the Los Angeles law firm of Latham and Watkins before joining Disney.
+A native of Bayside, Wisconsin, Rick currently resides in Oconomowoc with his wife, Kate.
+They have five children: Bradley, Sam, Caitlin, Molly, and Mathieu.